Benetton B199: Design and development

 The B199 was officially launched in January, 1999 at Enstone by company CEO Rocco Benetton.
 It was the second car designed by Nick Wirth, who was quoted during the launch as stating the B199 was significantly more aggressive in design than the B198 from the previous season.
 In late 1998, Benetton had introduced a new wind tunnel on site, and added new sophisticated parts including a front-torque transfer system, and a twin-clutch gearbox.
 As the team had retained both Fisichella and Wurz from 1998, both drivers were heavily involved in testing and development of the new car.
-As in previous seasons, the car was dominated by Mild Seven sponsorship and finished in the companies sky blue colour.
+As in previous seasons, the car was dominated by Mild Seven sponsorship and finished in the company's sky blue colour.

 The engines were manufactured by Supertec in an effort between the themselves, Renault and Mecachrome.
 However, as in 1998 they were badged Playlife to represent one of the Benetton Group companies.

 The B199 was extensively tested during pre-season.
 In Barcelona, the cars were very much in the midfield.
 By the final Friday of the January test, Fisichella was nearly 2 seconds slower than David Coulthard's McLaren.
 During February, development tests ran at Silverstone.
 The team would also take part in car development tests in June at the circuit, ahead of the British Grand Prix.
 This gave Redon an opportunity in the car.
 Over 14 days of testing pre season, the cars completed 4127km.